 According to NATO, simulated attacks by Russia against Sweden and member states in the alliance are commonly used by the Kremlin to "mask massive movements of military forces," as happened in February 2014 ahead of the illegal annexation by Russia of Crimea.

-Swedish Defense Minister Peter Hultqvist, responding to the NATO confirmation regarding the character of the "simulated attack," said the government remains concerned about Russia’s military build-up and activities in Sweden’s immediate and broader neighborhood.
+Swedish Defense Minister Peter Hultqvist, responding to the NATO confirmation regarding the specific character of the "simulated attack," said the government remains concerned about Russia’s military build-up and activities in Sweden’s immediate and broader neighborhood.

 "In the years since Russia's annexation of Crimea and its aggression against Ukraine, we are facing a deteriorating operating environment where Russia's behavior has become more challenging with increased training [and] intelligence-gathering activities," Hultqvist said.